iliketoprogram14/ILikeToProgram/_posts/2011-08-03-music-player-beta.md

 tags: [updates, music-player]
 ---

-<a href="{{ site.data.projects['playlistshuffler'].url }}">The playlist shuffler beta release</a> is up.
+[The playlist shuffler has been updated]({{ site.data.projects['playlistshuffler'].url }}).
 I added graphics, a working info pane with scrolling capabilities, and a thumbnail toolbar that allows the user to control the player (sadly, I can't change playlists via jumplists, which would've been awesome).
 For the final release, I plan to add all documentation and a spec, and maybe a mess around with searching for the iTunes Music Library.

 <!--more-->